 Remains of a leather purse with several Islamic coins were found inside this shield boss.
 (Photo: Åge Hojem / NTNU Museum of Natural History and Archaeology)

 In August 2014 a hobby archaeologist found a Viking Age sword with metal detector in a field in Skaun, just south of Trondheim in Central Norway.
 Now, archaeologists have examined the finding and have some exciting news about the owner.

-– We have not managed to find out who owned the sword, but we know that he was a well traveled man, says archaeologist Ingrid Ystgaard.
+– We have not managed to find out who owned the sword, but we know that he was a well traveled man, archaeologist Ingrid Ystgaard told.

 Swords with inscriptions were not common and show that it was of very high quality, unless it was a copy.

 Spain or Constantinople